Shyrelle06/Hello-World/README.md

 hello!

-i like furry dogs and i talk to them sometimes i love the rainy sesion
+I like furry dogs and i talk to them sometimes.
+I also love the rainy sesion.